The Corporate Governance Review: Indonesia

 - acquisitions, mergers, consolidations and spin-offs;

 - nullification of the appointment of members of the board of directors who fail to meet the requirements according to the Company Law;

 - nullification of the appointment of members of the board of commissioners who fail to meet the requirements according to the Company Law;

 - remittance of shares in the form of immovable goods; and

 Furthermore, the Ministry of Law and Human Rights now requires that a company that is making applications (e.g., in respect of a change of shareholders, directors or commissioners, or to process an increase of capital) to disclose the individual ultimate beneficial owner of the company.

 iv Shareholders' meetings with the board of directors

 The Company Law does not regulate one-on-one meetings of directors with shareholders.
 Normally, shareholders will have a meeting and discussion with the directors through a general shareholders' meeting.
-There are two types of general shareholders' meeting: an annual general shareholders' meeting that is conducted annually and an extraordinary general shareholders' meeting that may be held at any time pursuant to the needs and interests of a company.
+There are two types of general shareholders' meetings: the annual general shareholders' meeting, which is held once a year, and extraordinary general shareholders' meetings, which may be held at any time pursuant to the needs and interests of a company.

-The general shareholders' meeting may adopt resolutions if they meet the quorum and voting criteria as stipulated under the Company Law and articles of association.
-Consequently, any discussion between the shareholders and directors outside of the meeting should not bind the directors in running the company's activities.
+A general shareholders' meeting may adopt resolutions provided it meets the quorum and voting criteria as stipulated under the Company Law and articles of association.
+Consequently, any discussion between the shareholders and directors outside the meeting should not bind the directors in running the company's activities.
 For public companies, there are additional requirements that must be satisfied for convening a general shareholders' meeting under the prevailing capital market rules.
-For example, OJK Rule No. 32/POJK.04/2014 on Planning and Conducting General Meetings of Shareholders (as amended by OJK Rule No. 10/POJK.04/2017) (POJK 32) requires that:
+For example, OJK Rule No. 15/POJK.04/2020 on Planning and Conducting General Meetings of Shareholders of Public Companies (POJK 15) requires that a general shareholders' meeting:

 i Risk management committee